Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

-What is the GLEC Framework and why is it the global standard in the logistics sector?
+What is the GLEC Framework and why is it the sector standard?

-The GLEC Framework was developed by Smart Freight Centre (SFC) in collaboration with leading logistics companies, international organizations, and environmental consultancies.
-Its goal is to harmonize emissions calculation methods across all transport modes: road, maritime, air, rail, and inland waterways.
+The GLEC Framework was developed by Smart Freight Centre (SFC) together with leading companies in the sector, international bodies and environmental consultancies.
+Its aim is to harmonise emissions calculation across all transport modes: road, maritime, air, rail and inland waterway.

-• What data should be collected (activity, fuel, distance, and load).
+• What data to collect (activity, fuel, distance and load).

-• Which emission factors should be applied and how.
+• Which emission factors to apply and how.

 • How to report results in a traceable and verifiable way.

-How does the GLEC Framework relate to the GHG Protocol and ISO 14083?
+How does GLEC relate to the GHG Protocol, ISO 14083 and CountEmissions EU?

-Moreover, in 2023, ISO 14083 officially consolidated the GLEC approach, establishing the requirements for calculating and reporting transport and logistics emissions.
-Therefore, companies that already apply the GLEC Framework naturally comply with ISO 14083 and align with European ESG frameworks, including the EU Taxonomy and CSRD requirements.
+In 2023, ISO 14083 officially consolidated this approach, setting the requirements for quantifying and reporting emissions from transport operations.
+As a result, companies that apply GLEC are naturally aligned with ISO 14083 and with European frameworks such as the EU Taxonomy and the CSRD.

-How does emission calculation work under the GLEC Framework?
+How are emissions calculated under the GLEC Framework?

-At the heart of the GLEC Framework lies a simple but powerful formula:
+At the heart of GLEC is a simple but powerful formula:

 Activity data as the basis of the calculation

 The more accurate the data, the more reliable the result.
-The GLEC Framework distinguishes between directly measured data (highest accuracy), modeled data (average-based estimates), and default values (standard factors published by SFC or the European Environment Agency).
+GLEC distinguishes between measured data (highest accuracy), modelled data (estimates) and default values (standard factors published by SFC or agencies such as the European Environment Agency).

-The GLEC Framework provides a comprehensive guide to emission factors for every transport mode, updated regularly based on the most reliable international databases (IEA, DEFRA, and EEA).
+GLEC provides a complete guide to emission factors by transport mode, updated periodically against international reference databases.

 Road transport